Contact Form HTML — Copy-Paste Working Code

 The contact form is the most common form on the web — and the one most tutorials still get wrong.
 The HTML itself is simple (six lines), but the backend that receives the submission is where things break: PHP mail() is dead on modern static hosts, SMTP setup is hours of work, and spam filters are a maintenance burden.

 The snippet above uses splitforms as the backend.
-The form POSTs to `/api/submit`, splitforms emails you the submission within seconds, the dashboard stores it permanently, and webhooks fire in parallel.
+The form POSTs to `/api/submit`, splitforms stores the submission in your dashboard, and can email you within seconds.
+Starter adds webhooks in parallel.
 No server, no SMTP credentials, no spam plugin to install.
-Free for 1,000 submissions per month, no credit card.
+Free for 500 submissions per month and 2 forms; Starter is $1/month.

 Styling is intentionally absent so you can match your brand.
 Wrap each input in a `<label>`, use the `placeholder` attribute for visual hint text, and style via CSS, Tailwind, or whichever system you use.
 The form is unopinionated about visual design — it only opinionates on semantics and submission mechanics.